 Understanding and awareness of cultural heritage resources is critical to supporting heritage protection and to learning from the past.
 In addition to implementing the heritage protection policies of this Plan and encouraging heritage conservation, The City will play a leading role in promoting cultural heritage resources.
 The City will work with other organizations and government agencies to promote awareness of cultural heritage resources through a variety of means.
-The City will also work with owners of cultural heritage resources are City-owned, the City will exemplify good stewardship for its cultural heritage resources and may acquire additional heritage resources to support conservation and other objectives.
+The City will also work with owners of cultural heritage resources to implement heritage protection and conservation.
+As some heritage resources are City-owned, the City will exemplify good stewardship for its cultural heritage resources and may acquire additional heritage resources to support conservation and other objectives.